-Another free block for you.
-This time I have chosen a block that I designed myself called Fireworks.
+Here's a block for you I designed called Fireworks.
 This block is foundation pieced so real easy to construct.
 I made a 6" block, but it could easily be enlarged.

 I used a dark navy blue for my background and fairy frost fabrics for the star and star trails.